Plumbing PVC Pipe Fittings

 They help extend pipe length or repair broken sections.

-Reducers connect pipes of different sizes.
-They ensure a smooth transition between different pipe diameters.
+Reducers connect pipes of different sizes and ensure a smooth transition between different pipe diameters.

 PVC unions allow easy disconnection of pipes for maintenance or repair.